VP Student Development/Dean of Students (906) 487-7324

 Campus Safety and Security

 The Department of Campus Safety and Security (DCSS) cooperates with other campus departments to maintain a safe and secure living and learning environment.
 The DCSS acts as the liaison between the university and local law enforcement and emergency response agencies.
-The Hancock City Police provide routine campus patrol and investigation services.
-Campus Safety and Security officers receive basic training in criminal justice, personal property protection, and crime prevention.
+The Hancock City Police provide routine patrols in campus parking lots and investigation services. .
 DCSS provides the following:

 - Identification cards for employees and students;